Configuration

 modify the part.

-The parameter values can be restricted by specifying the list of possibe values
+The parameter values can be restricted by specifying the list of possible values

 parts: